smujiang/Re-stained_WSIs_Registration/README.md

 This is a repo about whole slide image(WSI) registration for re-stained slides.
 In clinical practice, we occasionally use different chemicals (such as H&E and IHC) to stain and re-stain to identify particular cells in the same tissue.
 To enable cell level analysis, WSIs should be aligned.
-However, traditional method (such as SIFT[1], ECC[2] and FFT[3]) may fail due to the drastic discrepancy in two WSIs,as shown in below.
+However, traditional methods (such as SIFT[1], ECC[2] and FFT[3]) may fail due to the drastic discrepancy in two WSIs,as showing below.
 ![alt text](./img_sample.png)

-Our method provide a way to integrate these methods into a simple but effective workflow, and help these methods perform robustly.
-If you find this repo helpful to your project, please cite the paper below:
+Our method provide a way to integrate these methods into a simple but effective framework, and help these methods perform more robust.
+If you find this repo is helpful for your project, please cite our paper:

     -- Robust Hierarchical Density Estimation and Regression for Re-stained Whole Slide Image Co-registration